Jacob Hashimoto: Kites

 Because his pieces are produced from a vast number of kites, Hashimoto enlists the help of various assistants from friends to employed workers.
 When it comes to the designs these assistants collage each kite, he places little restrictions on their creativity.
 Hashimoto must then find a way to incorporate each kite into his piece in a way that still speaks to his personal style and artistic values.
 This method of construction often forces him to solve unexpected formal issues and to explore ideas he would not normally encounter.

 As far as idealizing his installations is concerned, Hashimoto relates his methods to those of a painter.
 He mainly follows his intuition, allowing the paper to respond to the ideas he generates in his head and the emotions he wishes to communicate through his work.

 The paper Hashimoto uses for his kites is manufactured in Japan by four or five specific paper mills.
 Without this paper, it would be difficult to produce the effects he strives to create in his work (such as opacity, transparency, and diverse color) as paper made in the United States does not exhibit the same qualities.
-When collaging with this paper, he uses a variety of papers such as natural fiber paper, rayon, traditional rice paper, and Washi paper.
+When collaging with this paper, he uses a variety of papers such as natural fiber paper, rayon, and Washi paper.